fwcd/whiteboard/README.md

 ![Screenshot](screenshot.png)

 ## Running the client
-* `./gradlew client:run`
+* `./gradlew :client:run`

 ## Running the server
-* `./gradlew server:run`
+* `./gradlew :server:run`

 ## Running the test client
-* `./gradlew testclient:run --console=plain`
+* `./gradlew :testclient:run --console=plain`

 ## Extending the Protocol
-The protocol is defined through [a specification](Protocol.md) and has a default Java implementation.
+The protocol is defined by [a specification](Protocol.md) and has a default Java implementation.
 To create additional events and requests, both need to be updated:

 * Add the new declaration to [Protocol.md](Protocol.md)
 * Navigate to the `shared` module